Augustana is part of the Evangelical Lutheran Church in America (ELCA)

 The ELCA is one of the largest Christian denominations in the United States, with more than 3.7 million members in more than 9,300 congregations across the 50 states and in the Caribbean region.

-Augustana works closely with the congregation of Trinity Old Lutheran, and we share Pastor Kopp.
+Augustana works closely with the congregation of Trinity Old Lutheran, and Pastor Kopp leads both of our churches.

 Trinity Old Lutheran Church (TOL)